BoidCMS/boidcms.github.io/themes/tags.md

 ```

 ### Keywords
-The SEO keywords for the website homepage.
+This is the SEO keywords intended for the homepage of the website.

 ```php
 <?php echo $App->get( 'keywords' ) ?>
 ```

 ### Subtitle
-The website subtitle/slogan.
+The subtitle or slogan of the website.

 ```php
 <?php echo $App->get( 'subtitle' ) ?>
 ```

 ### Description
-The description of the website's homepage.
+The homepage description of the website.

 ```php
 <?php echo $App->get( 'descr' ) ?>